Storm Keating: Career

-During her time at the University of California Los Angeles, Keating completed an internship at HBO in the Original Programming Department under Chris Albrecht.
-It was upon her return to Australia that Keating began her career in television production at Channel Nine in Sydney.
+During her time at the University of California Los Angeles, Keating interned at HBO in the Original Programming Department under Chris Albrecht.
+It was upon her return to Australia that she began her career in television production at Channel Nine in Sydney.

-In 2009, she worked on the production of the Australian version of NBC's The Apprentice.
-From 2010-2012, Keating went on to work with popular formats including The X Factor, Masterchef and The Voice.
-In 2012, she relocated to London where she became the producer-director of The Voice UK.
+In 2009, Keating worked on the production of the Australian version of NBC's The Apprentice.
+From 2010 to 2012, she worked on shows such as The X Factor, Masterchef, and The Voice.
+In 2012, she moved to London where she became the producer-director of The Voice UK.

-Keating collaborated on a range of boots with legendary Italian bootmaker, Stivaleria Cavallin.
-Called the 'Storm Boots', these were launched in February 2015 at the Burberry show during London Fashion Week.
-In October 2015, Keating was announced as Brand Ambassador for Positive Luxury, a London-based company which globally awards luxury brands with an interactive Trust Mark for meeting sustainability and ethical business criteria.
+Keating collaborated on a range of boots with Italian bootmaker, Stivaleria Cavallin.
+Called the "Storm Boots", these were launched in February 2015 at the Burberry show during London Fashion Week.
+In October 2015, Keating was announced as brand ambassador for Positive Luxury, a London-based company which awards luxury brands that meet sustainability and ethical business criteria.

-Keating had a fashion and lifestyle blog for a while in 2016/2017.
+Keating maintained a fashion and lifestyle blog in 2016 and 2017.

 Personal life

 Keating (then known by her maiden name, Uechtritz) married Tim Ivers in August 2009.
-They had first met while she was studying at the University of Queensland.
+They had met while she was studying at the University of Queensland.
 Their marriage ended in April 2012.

-She started dating Ronan Keating in August 2011 after she met him on the Australian The X-Factor show.
-She subsequently married him on 17 August 2015.
-Storm took Keating's name after marriage.
-They have two children together, a son Cooper Archer Keating, born on 26 April 2017 and a girl, Coco Knox Keating, who was born 27 March 2020.
-She is of German, Danish, Samoan and English descent.
+In August 2010, she met Ronan Keating on the Australian The X-Factor show.
+She married him on 17 August 2015 and began using his surname after their marriage.
+They have two children, a son born in 2017 and a daughter born in 2020.